 - Blender or food processor

 - 1/4 cup rhubarb chutney (or chutney of choice)

 - 1 clove garlic, minced

-- Combine the first five ingredients in a blender or food processor.
+- Combine the first four ingredients in a blender or food processor.

-- Will keep, refrigerated, for about 2 weeks.
+- Scrape dressing into a 1 cup (8-ounce) glass bottle or jar.
+Will keep, refrigerated, for about 2 weeks.